 Leyendecker outlined his basic method in a letter to a student.
 “My first step is to fill a sketch pad with a number of small rough sketches about two by three inches, keeping them on one sheet so you can compare them at a glance.
 “Select the one that seems to tell the story most clearly and has an interesting design.
 Enlarge this by square to the size of the magazine cover, adding more detail and color as needed.
 “You are now ready for the model.
 Second Head Swim (2016) Lime Tree Gallery - Contemporary Art Galleries in Suffolk & Bristol, England.

 Sketching With a Moleskine.
 When I checked the links in the "Sketchers on the Web" section of the Sketching Forum I was amazed at how many photos of Moleskines I saw.

-Well, that was the definition of a Moleskine back when they first appeared on the market in the late 1990's.
-I'm going to ignore that newer, expanded definition; as far as I'm concerned a Moleskine is still a small black notebook, and that is what this article is about. .
-The appearance, exit and reappearance of the Moleskine ? .
+A lot of artists swear by these little notebooks, and others are annoyed at all the hype surrounding them and their cult status.
+Several blogs and websites are dedicated to the Moleskine.
 Behance.
 Behance.
 Magnum photographer Harry Gruyaert opens his archive for Penguin's Maigret series - Creative Review.
 Penguin is republishing each of Simenon’s Maigret detective novels at a rate of one a month, and with over 20 now available, it’s possible to get a sense of how Gruyaert’s imagery is working across the new series.

 Paired with fairly sparse design for the author’s name and individual book titles, Gruyaert’s photographs take centre stage on the covers.
 Gruyaert is especially known for his experimental use of colour and his striking use of light and shadow.
 His photograph’s often contain an air of dramatic mystery, making them a natural companion for a series of detective novels.
 Penguin first struck upon working with him after Peter Galassi, former curator of photographs at MoMA, New York, suggested him for the series, and picture editor Johnson has since worked closely with Gruyaert to find the right images for the books.

 Mike Hall.
 Studio view of the headland – The Lion Street Gallery.
 Stages/Order - edwardoriginals.com.
 A Short History Of British Portraiture - The Royal Society of Portrait Painters.
 RP Annual Portrait Exhibition 2016.
 Peter Brown Online Catalogue.
 Discover Artists Amy J. Drucker (1873–1951) Solomon j solomon.
 Eva Frankfurther.
 Born in Berlin to an assimilated Jewish family, Eva Frankfurther emigrated with her family to the UK in 1939 to begin a new life in London.

 At the age of just 16, she enrolled at St Martin’s School of Art where she studied until 1951, alongside Frank Auerbach and Leon Kossoff.
 Whilst still studying, Frankfurther repeatedly traveled to the United States and later across Europe, where her interest in black and immigrant communities first took hold.
 After leaving art school and becoming disillusioned by the London art scene, Frankfurther moved to Whitechapel, where she immersed herself in the local community and began earning a living through non-artistic means.
 The subjects of her paintings reflected this; often depicting her immigrant co-workers at the Lyons Corner House in Piccadilly, a bustling cafeteria that employed approximately 400 staff.

 Eva Frankfurther, Artist.
 There is an unmistakeable melancholic beauty which characterises Eva Frankfurther‘s East End drawings made during her brief working career in the nineteen-fifties.

+Born into a cultured Jewish family in Berlin in 1930, she escaped to London with her parents in 1939 and studied at St Martin’s School of Art between 1946 and 1952, where she was a contemporary of Leon Kossoff and Frank Auerbach.
+Yet Eva turned her back on the art school scene and moved to Whitechapel, taking menial jobs at Lyons Corner House and then at a sugar refinery, immersing herself in the community she found there.
+Taking inspiration from Rembrandt, Käthe Kollwitz and Picasso, Eva set out to portray the lives of working people with compassion and dignity.
 Galería de Arte Jaime III.
 Marc Jesús Vives – Zenitart.
 Kevin Day: Window Table.
 How to choose a basic Portrait painting palette for Oils.
 Head Study – After Collins, Oil on Linen, Will Kemp“Every time I paint a portrait I lose a friend”John Singer Sargent How not to paint a portrait, a personal tale Let me take you back several years to the beginning of my experiments with portraiture.